cauli/letter-soup/translation-files/key-value/json/formatjs/README.md

 - "Extracted format" (`formatjs extract`) files have a different format than the "Translation format"

-### Extracted format
+### File structure (extracted file)

-By default, running the `formatjs extract` command will create in a similar format to below:
+By default, running the `formatjs extract` command will create a single file in a similar format to below:

 ```json
 {